-Ranked as one of the planet’s top 20 treks, the Larapinta Trail is a 231 kilometre path that follows the rocky spine of the West MacDonnell Ranges from Alice Springs Telegraph Station to Mount Sonder.
+Ranked as one of the planet’s top 20 treks, the Larapinta Trail is a 231km path that follows the rocky spine of the West MacDonnell Ranges from Alice Springs Telegraph Station to Mount Sonder.

 Challenge yourself to hike the whole trail or tackle one or more of its 12 sections, all of which vary in difficulty and length.
 Each section can be reached by four-wheel drive, so you can join or leave the trail at any of the trailheads.

 Along the way you camp under the stars.
 Most campsites have picnic tables and tent sites.
+Multi-day walker fees and camp fees apply.
+Multi-day trail use and campsites must be booked online before you arrive.
 All trailheads have a water supply and some have free gas barbecues.
-Fully guided tours are available; otherwise set off on your own –ensuring you’re well equipped and have notified the relevant authorities.
+Fully guided tours are available; otherwise set off on your own – ensure you’re well equipped and have notified the relevant authorities.

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy

 Your details have been submitted.
 Please check your email and click the link to confirm your subscription.